itbellix/biomechanical_safe_deflection/README.md

 For an explanation of our approach, we refer to our paper:

-If you find our work useful, :star: and citations appreciated!
+If you find our work useful, :star: and citations are appreciated!

 ### Dependencies
 Our code depends on: